 In 1978, Ms. Miller founded the Opera Theater of Pittsburgh as a professional company featuring emerging singers and dedicated to education and audience development.
 She fashioned the company after Boris Goldovsky’s New England Opera Theater where she performed before beginning her career as a principle artist at the Metropolitan Opera.
 She has taught at Carnegie Mellon University for several years and conducts master classes throughout the country.

 Ms. Miller studied at the Cleveland Institute of Music, the New England Conservatory, and in Europe.
 She holds honorary degrees from the Cleveland Institute, the New England Conservatory, Bowling Green (Ohio) University, and Washington and Jefferson College.
 She is a Distinguished Daughter of Pennsylvania (past President), and is a director of a number of arts organizations and foundations including the Goldovsky Foundation.

 Among recent awards are a Gold Medal from the National Society of Arts and Letters; the Keystone Salute from the Pennsylvania Association of Music Clubs; the Distinguished Service Award from Slippery Rock University; and the Distinguished Alumnae Award from the Cleveland Institute of Music.
 The University of Pittsburgh maintains a music scholarship in her name.

-Mildred Miller and her late husband, Wesley W. Posvar, University of Pittsburgh Chancellor Emeritus, have three children and seven grandsons.
+Mildred Miller and her late husband, Wesley W. Posvar, University of Pittsburgh Chancellor Emeritus, have three children, seven grandsons, and one great-grandson.